-The following three types of courses are offered in Grades 9 and 10:
+The following three types of courses are offered in Grades 9:

 - -Academic courses develop students' knowledge and skills through the study of theory and abstract problems.
 These courses focus on the essential concepts of a subject and explore related concepts as well.
-They incorporate practical applications as appropriate. - -Applied courses focus on the essential concepts of a subject and develop students' knowledge and skills through practical applications and concrete examples.
-Familiar situations are used to illustrate ideas, and students are given more opportunities to experience hands-on applications of the concepts and theories they study. - Open courses, which comprise a set of expectations that are appropriate for all students, are designed to broaden students' knowledge and skills in subjects that reflect their interests and prepare them for active and rewarding participation in society.
-They are not designed with the specific requirements of university, college, or the workplace in mind.
+They incorporate practical applications as appropriate (Example: FSF1D). - Open courses, which comprise a set of expectations that are appropriate for all students, are designed to broaden students' knowledge and skills in subjects that reflect their interests and prepare them for active and rewarding participation in society.
+They are not designed with the specific requirements of university, college, or the workplace in mind (Example: ATC10).

-- De-streamed, as a result of feedback from education stakeholders and partners this type of course has been designed with a set of expectations that are appropriate for all students, are designed to broaden students' knowledge and skills in subjects that reflect their interests and prepare them for active and rewarding participation in society.
+- De-streamed, as a result of feedback from education stakeholders and partners this type of course has been designed with a set of expectations that are appropriate for all students, are designed to broaden students' knowledge and skills in subjects that reflect their interests and prepare them for active and rewarding participation in society (Example: CGC1W).